-Your Benefits and the Amount You Pay Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica.
-Skilled physical therapy, skilled occupational therapy or speech therapy when you are homebound Nothing 3.
+Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica.
+Network Providers Tier 1 - Preferred Tier 2 - Standard 3.
 Home infusion therapy Nothing Services received in your home from a physician Nothing J. Hospice 1.
 Hospice care Nothing Respite care Coverage is limited to 5 consecutive days of respite care, up to a lifetime maximum of 15 inpatient days and 15 outpatient days.
 Nothing к.
 Hospital Outpatient hospital or ambulatory surgical center services a.
 Surgical services (as defined in the Physicians' Current Procedural Terminology code book) received from a physician Nothing b.
-Other outpatient hospital and ambulatory surgical center services Nothing
+Other outpatient hospital and ambulatory surgical center services received from a physician Nothing

-Your Benefits and the Amount You Pay Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica. received from a physician c.
+Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica.
+Network Providers Tier 1 - Preferred Tier 2 - Standard c.
 Outpatient facility services, including services provided in a hospital observation room Nothing 2.
 Inpatient hospital services a.
 Inpatient services, other than maternity care, including room and board in a hospital Nothing b.
-Inpatient services received from a physician during an inpatient stay Nothing L. Infertility Services Services to diagnose and treat infertility as described in your Policy Covered at the corresponding benefit level depending on type of services provided.
-For example, office visits are covered at the office visit benefit level and surgical services are covered at the surgical services benefit level.
-M. Lab and Pathology Lab and pathology services received in an office or outpatient hospital Nothing N. Maternity Note: Items 1 and 2 describes coverage for prenatal services only.
-Coverage of labor and delivery services is as described elsewhere in this section.
-Prenatal care services that are considered preventive health services See Preventive Health Care
+Inpatient services received from a physician during an inpatient stay Nothing L. Infertility Services Services to diagnose and treat infertility as described in your Policy Covered at the correspon depending on type of serv For example, office visits visit benefit level and surget the surgical services be gical services are covered M. Lab and Pathology Lab and pathology services received in an office or outpatient hospital Nothing N. Maternity Note: Items 1 and 2 describes coverage for prenatal services only.
+Coverage of labor and delivery services is as described elsewhere in